On the dynamics of two photons interacting with a two-qubit coherent feedback network}: Coherent feedback network and input state

-for which $\gamma $ is commonly called the full width at half maximum (FWHM); see, e.g., \cite[Chapter 2]{RL00}.
-It has been shown that a Lorentzian-type single-photon can excite a two-level atom fully; see, e.g., \cite{SAL09,WMS+11,YJ14,PZJ15}. \end{example}
+For Lorentzian-type pulse shapes, $\gamma $ is commonly called the full width at half maximum (FWHM); see, e.g., \cite[Chapter 2]{RL00}.
+It has been shown that a Lorentzian-type single photon, which has a temporal pulse shape of the form \eqref{dec9_xi_t}, is able to excite a two-level atom fully; see, e.g., \cite{WMS+11}, \cite{YJ14}, \cite{PZJ15}. \end{example}

-More discussions on continuous-mode single- and multi- photon states can be found in, e.g., \cite{RL00}, \cite{BCB+12}, \cite{SZX16}.
+More discussions on continuous-mode single- and multi- photon states can be found in, e.g., \cite{RL00}, \cite{LMS+17}, \cite{Z19}.